 Wake up to a beautiful day in Marmaris and have your breakfast with the other participants of the boat.
 You will get a small briefing about your short cruise and sail to the Aegean waters.
-You will first stop at the gulf of Ekincik and visit the Turtle beach where Caretta-Caretta lay their eggs.
+You will first stop at the gulf of Ekincik and visit Turtle beach, where Caretta-Caretta lay their eggs.
 Take an optional boat trip along Dalyan's marshes where you can experience the mud baths to get younger.
 You will get back to your boat for dinner and Overnight on board.

 Day 11 – Cruise the Turquoise Coast

 Your boat will leave Ekincik early today because of the unsettled waters you have to cross.
 Once in Oludeniz, you will see a small dead sea and will have an opportunity to swim in the world-famous bay of Oludeniz.
 After lunch, you will sail to Gemiler island, and we highly recommend an afternoon walk over the island to explore the Church of St. Nicholas, which is located on the top of the island.
 Overnight on board.